ed3899/vagrant-base-ubuntu-jammy/README.md

 config.vm.synced_folder "./HOST/FOLDER", "/GUEST/FOLDER", owner: "vagrant", group: "vagrant", create: true
 ```

-Be mindful of sharing folder with initialized git repositories.
+Be mindful of sharing folders with initialized git repositories.
 If you decide to fork and make changes to this repository some of those may conflict with children repos.

 Add those to the `.gitignore` file of this repo to avoid conflicting repo issues with the children.

 Or you can set them as git sub-modules.

-## Tags
+## Select tags
-Before running make sure you select the adequate tags
-you wish to run.
+Before running make sure you select the tags you wish to run.

 On the `Vagrantfile`, look for: